Religious Educators Week

 Join us for Religious Education Week at Ferry Beach!
 We explore faith development, spiritual growth, and leadership in a week for colleagues, friends and families.

 Each summer we create a dynamic community of individual congregations and families to form this vibrant multigenerational gathering where all kinds of families work and play alongside religious educators.
 We come to learn as well as to put into practice what it means to be Unitarian Universalist leaders and be part of a beloved community.
 This year our intentional community includes child dedications for our community at the beginning of the week in addition to our annual bridging ceremony at the week’s end.
-RE Week Photos from 2023!
+There are so many ways we're already shining stars at loving one another: from keeping watch over little ones to sharing our heartfelt stories of life.
+We take long walks and talks on the beach, laugh together at the fabulous Talent/No Talent Show and watch our children grow up!
+We'll have so many ways to explore what it means to LOVE in a community and take that love to other communities. |

 |